Microwave ovens

 There are three types: standard, microwaves with a grill, and convection (also called combination microwaves) that can microwave, bake and grill.

 A convection microwave may suit you if you have limited space for a microwave and an oven such as a studio apartment or a caravan.
 It can also be useful in a full kitchen if you often use more than one oven at a time.
-A convection microwave is more versatile that a benchtop oven because a benchtop oven can’t microwave.
+A convection microwave is more versatile than a benchtop oven because a benchtop oven can’t microwave.

 Convection models can be benchtop or built-in.
 Some can be installed either way.